by Texas Homesteader ~

-So even though I know I could store more bottles & just rotate the stock each year, I know myself well enough that it just wouldn’t happen.
+So even though I know I could store a case of water bottles & just rotate the stock each year, I know myself well enough that it just wouldn’t happen.
 These two bottles of water should be fine for short stints inside the shelter.

-We also have this *Battery-Powered LED light kit for light that we’ll install in the storm shelter.
-It has with a remote control light switch that reaches 50 feet.
+We also have *Battery-Powered LED lights for lighting needs in our storm shelter.
+The one we have has a remote control light switch that reaches 50 feet.

-I tested for wifi cell signal with the shelter door closed and signal doesn’t quite reach down there.
-But our usual data cell service is almost full strength down inside the shelter.
-Of course if a tornado disabled the nearby cell tower it may not be available.
+But our cellphone’s data service is almost full strength down inside the shelter.
+Of course if a tornado disabled the nearby cell tower that data signal may not be available.

 Grab-N-Go Emergency Kit

-I’ll also take a cue from my dad who has an emergency bag loaded and by the door.
-It’s ready to grab on his way out to the storm shelter. (again, he’s in Tornado Alley so he goes out there a lot!)
+My dad has an emergency bag loaded and by the door.
+It’s ready to grab on his way out to the storm shelter.
+(He lives in a section of Oklahoma known as Tornado Alley so he goes to his storm shelter a lot!)

-In my emergency kit I’ll place a little LED flashlight & a small fleece lap blanket.
-I figure although we’ll already have light down there from the kit above, it might comfort the kids to have a small LED flashlight in their hands.
+In my small emergency kit I’ll place a small LED flashlight & a small fleece lap blanket.
+I figure although we’ll already have light down there from the battery-powered lights I mentioned above, but it might comfort the kids to have a small LED flashlight in their hands.

-I’ve also purchased a small *Battery-Operated Fan.
-Since there will potentially be six of us in there, it might make it more comfortable to have the air circulating.
-I’m figuring each spring I’ll load up my emergency kit with these few items.
+I’ve also purchased a small *Battery-Operated Fan for my grab-n-go kit.
+Since there will potentially be up to six people in our underground shelter at one time, it might make it more comfortable to at least have some air circulating.

-And another very helpful Facebook follower suggested that we put some sort of moisture remover down there to eliminate musty odors inside our shelter.
-Now there’s something I never would have thought of.
-MAN I love our helpful Facebook followers!
+Another very helpful Facebook follower suggested that we put some sort of moisture remover in our underground shelter to eliminate any musty odors.

 So there ya go!
-There’s everything we could think of that we’d need for a short-term in our storm shelter.
-I like that everything we’ll be using is tightly stored in a closed container.
+There’s a list of all the shelter supplies we could think of that we’d need for a short-term in our storm shelter.
+I like that everything we’ll be using is tightly stored inside a closed container.

-Also be sure to check out my post about annual maintenance to make sure there are no unpleasant surprises when I run down there to escape a storm in the middle of the night!
+Also be sure to check out my post about annual maintenance to make sure there are no unpleasant surprises when scampering down into the shelter to escape a storm in the middle of the night!

 What about you?
-What’s your most important must-haves in your underground storm shelter?
+What’s your most important must-have shelter supplies in your underground storm shelter?